Food hotspots in Amsterdam

 I’ve lived in Amsterdam for 4 years and I still visit it at least once a week.
 I’m always checking out new food hotspots in Amsterdam.
 On this page I’ve listed my favorite healthy and vegetarian (or vegan) friendly restaurants and added a few nice things that you can do in the city.
 If you’re looking for hotspots in other cities in the Netherlands you can click here.
 If you like vegetarian burgers, you can check my top 10 of best veggie burgers in Amsterdam here.

-Beter&Leuk near the Weesperstraat in East has many gluten free and vegan options on their menu.
+Lunchroom Bataat (formally known as Beter&Leuk) near the Weesperstraat in East has many gluten free and vegan options on their menu.
 As if the healthy food isn’t enough reason to go there, the waitresses here are very friendly (especially for Amsterdam standards).
 They also sell clothes and Scandinavian gift items in this little place.
-Sometimes they organize yoga lessons or cooking events and they also have a takeaway shop next door.
+Sometimes they organise yoga lessons or cooking events and they also have a takeaway shop next door.

 Dignita is probably your healthiest option for lunch in town.
 Dignita started with one restaurant near the Vondelpark, but they now have three locations in Amsterdam.
 They’ve got a healthy all day brunch menu with many vegetarian and vegan options.
 They have great poached eggs, but my favorite is the Earthworks Salad Bowl.
 A vegan dish that’s different every time, because they use ingredients from the Lindenhoff gardens.
 Besides the seasonal vegetables, it always has avocado, wheat free grains and gluten free seed loaf.
 This dish is vegan and gluten free.

 One of my favorite healthy hotspots is the ‘Foodhallen’.
 It’s an old tram building which now hosts several food stands.